graphql-python/graphene-django/README.md

 ## Support

 If you encounter any issues or have questions regarding Graphene-Django, feel free to [submit an issue](https://github.com/graphql-python/graphene-django/issues/new) on the official GitHub repository.
 You can also ask for help and share your experiences with the Graphene-Django community on [💬 Discord](https://discord.gg/Fftt273T79)

-To keep up to date with the latest news, updates, and releases, follow Graphene-Django on [Twitter](https://twitter.com/graphene_python) and [GitHub](https://github.com/graphql-python/graphene-django).

 ## Release Notes